-Training is provided by CASA staff members and various professionals from the community such as attorneys, judges, Child Protective Service workers, and others who are participants in child abuse cases.
-All training provided by guest speakers will be provided under the guidance and supervision of CASA staff.
+Training is provided by qualified facilitators (CASA staff members) with occasional collaboration with various professionals from the community such as attorneys, judges, Child Protective Service workers, and others who are participants in child abuse cases.
+All training provided by guest speakers will be provided under the guidance and supervision of qualified facilitators.
 All trainees must spend a minimum of 10 hours (of the 30 total hours) in personal contact with and under the supervision of the program staff delivering the training.